mosaic-design-system/docs/src/guidelines/style-guide.md

       You should try and remain consistent when labelling throughout, and avoid using different terminology for the same action on different pages.
-      If you use ‘Cancel’ on one modal, it should stay as ‘Cancel’ on other ones and not change to ‘Close’. \r
+      If you use ‘Cancel’ on one modal, it should stay as ‘Cancel’ on other ones and not change to ‘Discard’. \r

       \r